MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-manage-applications.md

 [!INCLUDE[cc-use-with-omnichannel](../../../includes/cc-use-with-omnichannel.md)]

-The horizontal bar below the Dynamics 365 navigation bar is called the application tab panel.
+The horizontal bar below the navigation bar is called the application tab panel.
 Every customer session has at least one application that is not closable; it is called a **Anchor** tab.
 In the image shown, **Omnichannel Agent Dashboard** is the anchor tab.

 The Application tab has a **+** icon.
 If you select the icon, a menu  appears that lists the out-of-box and custom entities.
 Also, you can access any third-party Line-of-Business applications that is extended within Omnichannel for Customer Service app.
 Select the option from the list to open it in the application tab.